UKCloud/documentation/articles/private-storage/prs-sco.md

 - Performing capacity planning and working with us to plan upgrades

-- Raising service requests through the UKCloud Portal when you need configurations implemented
+- Raising service requests through the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal when you need configurations implemented

 - Raising incident tickets if you experience any issues with your service